What is the Catalyst Fund?

 Planting Event in San Antonia, Texas in partnership with Garcia St Farms and Alamo Colleges.
 Sponsored by Microsoft.
 This is the first of a two-phase planting plan of fruit and shade trees set to replenish the trees lost during the severe winter storms of 2020.
 CREATOR Alamo Colleges Communications

-American Forests has opened our second funding opportunity for faith-based and frontline environmental justice organizations advancing Tree Equity.
-Awards will be made through a competitive request for proposals (RFP) process.
+As of October 28, American Forests is reviewing applications to our second funding opportunity for faith-based and frontline environmental justice organizations advancing Tree Equity.
+American Forests will notify applicants of award status by the end of 2024.

 Roosevelt Planting Event CREATOR Julia Gonzalez-Wolf